-The following subjects are one's which can be chosen as Options.
-It is important that you select what is right for you, one that you enjoy, are good at and/or have a real interest and passion for.
-Don't forget if you are in any doubt speak to the relevant teachers, your Form Tutor or your Head of Year.
+The following subjects can be chosen as your option choice.
+It is important that you select what is right for you: one that you enjoy, are good at and/or for which have a real interest and passion.
+Don't forget, if you are in any doubt speak to the relevant teachers, your Form Tutor or your Head of Year.